-Rev. Steve Davis, Plymouth Minister of Administration and Church Operations, knew from age seven he wanted to become a minister.
+Steven Davis knew from age seven he wanted to become a minister.
 Born in Shreveport, LA, he grew up in El Paso, Texas.
 At age 13, Steve embraced the gift of faith in Christ and the next year embraced the call to ordained pastoral ministry.

-Steve says, “I am beyond overjoyed to answer the call to a new place in ministry as Plymouth's Minister of Administration and Church Operations!
-Knowing the visionary pastoral leadership and empowering lay leadership of this progressive and life-changing congregation, I am thrilled to be part of carrying this vibrant ministry forward and increasing our outreach.
-I believe God has brought us together for an
+Steve says, “I am beyond overjoyed to answer the call to a new place in ministry, and to be called as the Executive Minister at Plymouth Church, continuing to serve as a co-leader in ministry with Rev. Kelle Brown!
+Knowing the visionary pastoral leadership and empowering lay leadership of this progressive and life-changing congregation, I am thrilled to be part of carrying this vibrant ministry forward, strengthening our organizational functional effectiveness and our facility operations to support our mission, and increasing our outreach to the community and world with our bold and progressive message of justice, inclusion and hope: I believe God has brought us together for an

 exciting new chapter and season of ministry together!”